 The Settings tab opens.

 4. In the Settings tab, under General, for City Name type San Francisco.

-5. Under 3D Base Layers, for Existing Buildings Layer (SceneLayer), click Select Item.
+5. Under 3D Base Layers, for Existing Buildings Layer for schematic visualization (SceneLayer), click the Select Item button.

 The Portal Item Picker opens.